 - Contact Shout Text Line on 85258, the service is open 24/7

 I have taken an overdose or I am about to seriously harm or kill myself:

 - Call 999.
 The call is free.
 You can ask to stay on the line while you wait for help to arrive.

 - Alternatively you can go to the nearest Accident and Emergency department (A&E)

 I fear that I am about to seriously harm or kill another person:

 - Call 999 and ask for help.

 - Alternatively you can go to the nearest hospital A&E.

 Someone I know is in immediate danger of seriously harming themselves or endangering someone else:

-- Contact social services on 01352 803444 (day) or 08450 533116 (evenings and weekends).
+Contact Social Services on 01352 803444 (Flintshire during office hours) or 01978 292066 (Wrexham during office hours).
+At evenings and weekends the number for both is 03450 533 116.
 They can arrange for the person to be assessed under the Mental Health Act.
 Please be aware that this could lead to the person being sectioned in hospital and treated without their consent.